 The so-called wait-time scandal of 2014 has had lasting repercussions.
-The VA has become fodder for congressional criticism, often for cause.
-Yet under then VA Secretary Bob McDonald and with the skillful guidance of Under Secretary for Health Dr. David Shulkin, now the SecVA, the Veterans Health Administration has made major strides to integrate community care into the VA healthcare system, a system which 92% of its users acknowledge the service they receive to be good to excellent.
+The VA, not without cause, became fodder for congressional criticism.
+Since then, major strides have been made to integrate community care into the VA healthcare system, a system which 92 percent of its users acknowledge that the care they receive ranges from good to excellent.

-The major reason behind the business-as-usual scandal was not poor care or uncaring VA employees or a wasteful bureaucracy but rather a scandalous shortage of qualified health care professionals able and willing to work for the VA.
+The major reason behind the business-as-usual scandal was not poor care, or uncaring VA employees, or a wasteful bureaucracy, but rather a scandalous shortage of qualified health care professionals able and willing to work for the VA.